Ascot Curriculum and Courses:

 IGCSE International General Certificate of Secondary Education (IGCSE) courses are followed by students between the ages of 14-16, in Years 10 and 11 at Ascot.
 Students choose a range of subjects from those taught in Key Stage 3, whilst continuing to study English, Maths, Science, Mandarin and Art.
 Students then take optional subjects selected from the following: Geography, History, ICT, Physical Education, English Literature, Economics and Business Studies.
 At the end of Year 11 students take external examinations.
 Some subjects are assessed by examinations set by the University of Cambridge.

-Key Stage 5 Years 12 and 13 International Baccalaureate Diploma Programme
+Secondary Years 12 & 13 (International Baccalaureate Diploma Programme)

 The International baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create better and more peaceful world through intercultural understanding and respect.

 Our programme encourages students to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.